3 Days in Lisbon: A Lisbon Itinerary For First Timers

 However, if you don’t feel comfortable driving in a different country, Lisbon also has an efficient public transportation system.
 This includes trams, buses, and the metro.

 The Viva Viagem card offers unlimited daily travel at an affordable price, making it the most convenient option for tourists.
 Then, you could join group tours for the day trips which is what I did in addition to Uber which was affordable.
-Viator and GetYourGuide are my favorite websites to use when booking day trips.
+GetYourGuide is my favorite website to use when booking day trips.

 What Language is Spoken in Lisbon, and Will I Need to Know Portuguese?